CSCD01/team_04-project/deliverable/4/testing.md

 ```

 The output should be a plot of a sinusoidal function formed by 6 data points in the x range from `0` to `pi/2`.
-Each data point should have two purple error bars, one horizontal and one vertical, of 0.1 length each.
+Each data point should have two purple errorbars, one horizontal and one vertical, of 0.1 length each.
 At the third point, the x errorbar should be a dotted line of length 0.1, with a dot in the middle.
 At the fifth point, y errorbar should be a dotted vertical line drawn across the figure.

 <!-- ![uat_3]() -->